borgstrom/dot-files/README.rst

 I use Pathogen_ for loading bundles and all of my bundles are stored as GIT submodules.
 Checkout this repository with the ``--recursive`` flag so they all get checked out as well.
+(If you use my bashrc you can simply run ``update-dot-files``)

-Solarized Terminal w/Monaco 13pt
+Solarized Terminal w/Hack 13pt
 --------------------------------
-``Solarized Dark - Monaco 13.terminal`` is my customized version of the OS X `solarized terminal`_ files by Tomislav Filipčić.
-The only change is that the font size has been set to 13pt from 11pt because I have a huge monitor and don't want to squint when I work in the terminal.
+``Solarized Dark - Hack.terminal`` is my customized version of the OS X `solarized terminal`_ files by Tomislav Filipčić.
+The only change is that the font has been changed to the open source `hack font`_ and the size has been set to 13pt from 11pt because I have a huge monitor and don't want to squint when I work in the terminal.

+Make sure you grab and install the `hack font`_ before using this.

 SSH
 ---